tikalk/full-Stack-12-factors/articles/07-Factor-7.md

 - Implement proper caching strategies to reduce server load
 - Handle hydration mismatches between server and client
 - Monitor server performance and scaling needs

+**⚠️ Critical Rehydration Performance Warning:**

+SSR with rehydration can have significant negative impact on user experience.
+As [web.dev notes](https://web.dev/articles/rendering-on-the-web): _"Server-side rendered pages can appear to be loaded and interactive, but can't actually respond to input until the client-side scripts for components are executed and event handlers have been attached.
+On mobile, this can take minutes."_ This creates a frustrating experience where pages look ready but don't work.

+Consider streaming SSR, progressive rehydration, or partial rehydration to mitigate these issues.
+For many use cases, static generation or carefully designed CSR may provide better user experience than traditional SSR+rehydration.

 **Caching Strategy Example:**